Language

 Sarah Spencer, SLT

 Sarah Spencer is a lecturer and speech and language therapist at the department for Human Communication Sciences, University of Sheffield, UK.
 On Sarah's website you will find more information about an intervention programme aimed at improving adolescent knowledge of cross-curriculum words.
 It provides access to the program itself, including lesson plans and an evaluation.
-The results from this study have been have been accepted for publication:
+The results from this study have been have been published:

 Spencer, S., Clegg, J., Lowe, H., & Stackhouse, J. (2017).
 Increasing adolescents' depth of understanding of cross-curriculum words: an intervention study.
 International Journal of Language & Communication Disorders, 52(5):652-668, doi: 10.1111/1460-6984.12309